syncfusion-content/fileformat-docs/File-Formats/DocIO/Xamarin.md

 ## Loading the document

-You can load and save the Word document asynchronously using DocIO.

 The following code example illustrates how to load the file by using stream in Xamarin.

 {% tabs %}